imitablerabbit/regex-highlighter/README.md

 - Added more robust commenting to the javascript file (came with JSDoc)
 - Added some more error checking to the javascript file, mostly for optional arguments
 - Added in depth documentation to this project, using JSDoc
 - Added a way to add options to the regexes, for example to set the precedent.
-This was I can get regex matches with the same precedent, so the longer of the 2 matches will be chosen.
+This was so I can get regex matches with the same precedent, so the longer of the 2 matches will be chosen.
 - Updated the duplicate removal for new precedent matching.
-- Added a more complex regex dulpication detection system
+- Added a more complex regex duplication detection system
 - Fixed java character matching
 - Changed to last group pattern matching
 - Fixed the haskell function errors